hbrobotics/ros_arduino_bridge/README.md

 remember that the name for a sensor will also become the topic name for that sensor.)

-The four most important parameters are pin, type, rate and direction.
+The four most important parameters are *pin*, *type*, *rate* and *direction*.
-The rate defines how many times per second you want to poll that sensor.
+The *rate* defines how many times per second you want to poll that sensor.
 For example, a voltage sensor might only be polled once a second (or even once every 2 seconds: rate=0.5), whereas a sonar sensor might be polled at 20 times per second.
-The type must be one of those listed (case sensitive!).
-The default direction is input so to define an output pin, set the direction explicitly to output.
+The *type* must be one of those listed (case sensitive!).
+The default *direction* is input so to define an output pin, set the direction explicitly to output.
 In the example above, the Arduino LED (pin 13) will be blinked on and off at a rate of 2 times per second.